samuelhackwill/clubTonline/readme.md

 blocking bubbles are only added to the feed one at a time.
 User action is required before adding the next element to the feed.

+- getScenario bubble (loads the appropriate scenario after the intro.
+The label changes when the data is loaded)

+      {
+        type: "---BB---",
+        name: "getScenario",
+        label: "chargement..."
+      }

 - Card bubble (displays a "club travail" card, which in turn will add a "form" bubble to the feed when clicked)

       {